 Using Water Jet Machining, A jet of water to cut a sheet of metal may sound impossible, but it is actually based on the principle we learn early in our lives.

-A simple example is of Water Jet is- When a finger is put over part of the tap, the stream of water flows with higher pressure so that it washes away mud far more effectively, giving a jet-cleaned item.
+A simple example of a Water Jet is- When a finger is put over part of the tap, the stream of water flows with higher pressure so that it washes away mud far more effectively, giving a jet-cleaned item.

 Welcome to Engineers Rail, the ultimate source for all the engineering queries.